fword-dev/f-word.dev/src/episodes/8/index.md

 ### Intro

 **Bruce:** Hello and welcome to episode eight of The F-word.
-The F-word, of course, stands for “front-end”: browsers, web standards, the politics and economics of the web, and all things in between.
+The F-word, of course, stands for frontend: browsers, web standards, the politics and economics of the web, and all things in between.
 I’m Bruce Lawson, coming to you from Birmingham in the UK.
 My usual co-host, Vadim Makeev, couldn’t make it today.
 He’s at some secret palace on the Black Sea installing Internet Explorer on all the computers.
 So I’m here today with a special guest, James Rosewell.

 ### Browser detection